Student Employment Handbook

 Students are not permitted to work and will not be paid until they have completed the required employment forms listed above and have a valid work agreement on file with the financial aid office.
 Supervisors who hire students without a work agreement are operating outside the realm of student employment and student wages will not be paid by the program.

-Each year, the financial aid office compiles the student employment directory of opportunities, a listing of approved student employment positions, with job descriptions and required qualifications.
+Each year, the Office of Financial Aid compiles the student employment directory of opportunities, a listing of approved student employment positions, with job descriptions and required qualifications.
 Eligible students are encouraged to refer to this directory to find positions for which they would like to apply.
-The directory is available on the College website, under financial aid, student employment.
+The directory is available in the financial aid office.
 At the beginning of the fall semester, student employment supervisors with vacant positions are invited to participate in the student employment job fair.
 Students seeking employment can meet supervisors, submit applications/resumes and interview for available positions.

 Note: It is the student’s responsibility to secure a job on campus.
 We suggest that students identify what they are looking for in a position.
 For example, a student may want to work as a lab assistant because he/she plans to major in biology and wants to gain practical experience, or a student with interpersonal skills may choose to work in the admissions office dealing with prospective students and parents.
 The office of financial aid does not place students in positions; however, students having difficulty locating a job can talk with the financial aid office for assistance.